 First found in Pistoia and dates back to the mid 14th century, with Luca Dominici, who worked for the municipal government.
 In 1368, his father became Mayor of Tizzana.

 This web page shows only a small excerpt of our Didomenico research.
 More information is included under the topic Early Didomenico History in all our PDF Extended History products.

 Another 161 words(12 lines of text) are included under the topic Early Didomenico Notables in all our PDF Extended History products.

 Amongst the settlers in North America with this distinguished name Didomenico were

-Didomenico Settlers in the United States in the 19th Century
+Didomenico Settlers in United States in the 19th Century

-Didomenico Settlers in the United States in the 20th Century
+Didomenico Settlers in United States in the 20th Century

 The Didomenico Family Crest was acquired from the Houseofnames.com archives.
 The Didomenico Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

 This page was last modified on 27 January 2013 at 12:28.